VampirkoOrus/Cardsauce-no-on-card-credits/README.md

 -I'm so Happy/I'm so Sad and Odious Joker joker transformation

--Make This is Crack show previous hand played

 -Disable Interest for Vinesauce is Hope

 -Make Pepperoni Secret mod-friendly by calling the hand's starting visibility